daker/blog/_posts/2014-10-26-16-00-how-to-fix-perl-warning-setting-locale-failed-in-raspbian.md

 ```

 ## Solution
-You can fix the issue by setting the locale can be set en_US.UTF-8 for example:
+You can fix the issue by setting the locale to en_US.UTF-8 for example:

 ```shell
 $ export LANGUAGE=en_US.UTF-8